national food of india

 6. Supports Weight Management

-• Khichdi is a low-calorie meal with high fiber and protein content, which promote satiety and reduce hunger.
+• Khichdi is a low-calorie meal with high fiber and protein content, which promotes satiety and reduces hunger.
 It’s an excellent choice for those looking to manage their weight.

 7. Improves Digestion

-• Spices like cumin, turmeric, ginger, and asafoetida in khichdi are known for their digestive properties.
+• Cumin, turmeric, ginger, and asafoetida in khichdi are known for their digestive properties.
 They help stimulate digestive enzymes, reduce bloating, and improve overall digestion.

 8. Suitable for Sensitive Stomachs